henryburon/henryburon.github.io/_posts/2024-02-05-terraflight.md

 ## Features

 #### Drone
 The rover carries a Tello drone as it explores and is capable of deploying it from the field.
-The drone is controlled via a joystick controller attached to the base station, but is capable of autonomously re-landing on the rover's roof.
+The drone is controlled via a joystick controller attached to the base station, but is capable of autonomously re-landing on top of the rover's chassis.

 <p float="left">
   <img src="/assets/images/not_located1.png" width="235" />